Jubilant FoodWorks Q1 Results: Profit Tumbles 74.3%, Margin Contracts

 Jubilant Foodworks' net profit fell 74.3% year-on-year to Rs 28.9 crore in the quarter ended June.

-Jubilant FoodWorks Ltd., the operator of Domino's Pizza and Dunkin Donuts, saw its first-quarter profit decline as rampant inflation in key inputs like milk and wheat continued to weigh on demand.
+Jubilant FoodWorks Ltd., the operator of Domino's Pizza and Dunkin' Donuts, saw its first quarter profit decline, missing estimates, as it grappled with high costs and rampant inflation continued to weigh on demand.

 The consolidated net profit of the country's largest food service company fell 74.3% year-on-year to Rs 28.9 crore in the quarter ended June, according to a stock exchange filing.
 That compares with the Rs 80.47 crore consensus estimate of analysts tracked by Bloomberg.